FirelyTeam/spark/docs/MigrateFromv1Tov2.md

 ### IIndexService and IndexService changes
 IIndexService.Process() and IIndexService.IndexResource() has been removed, use IIndexService.ProcessAsync() and
 IIndexService.IndexResourceAsync() instead.
 The same is true for the implementation IndexService.

+### IIndexStore and MongoIndexStore changes
+IIndexStore.Save(), IIndexStore.Delete() and IIndexStore.Clean() has been removed, use IIndexStore.SaveAsync(),
+IIndexStore.DeleteAsync() and IIndexStore.CleanAsync() instead.
+The same applies to the implementation MongoIndexStore.